-BCLC will have a community outreach program to bring the spirit and excitement of the Olympic Games to communities across BC starting in 2009 and will be exploring opportunities to engage our service providers and host local governments to identify ways to engage them in this program.
-We also have 50 volunteer positions that are filled by employees who are offering their own time to support the Olympic Games.
+BCLC has a community outreach program to bring the spirit and excitement of the Olympic Games to communities across BC starting in 2009 and will be exploring opportunities to engage our service providers and host local governments to identify ways to engage them in this program.
+We also have 50 volunteer positions filled by our employees who will use their own time to support the Olympic Games.